fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 Weight and Fertility

-Weight is a core issue for our sex hormones and fertility, and a classic example of this is a girl’s menarche (her first period) has been stable to the weight of about 104.5lbs (47.5 +/- 0.5 Kg) over the last 120 years.
+Weight is a core issue for sex hormones and fertility; a classic example of this is the menarche (a girl’s first period) has been stable to an average weight of 104.5 lbs (47.5 +/- 0.5 Kg) for the last 120 years.
 However, girls now reach that weight (and the menarche) at about 12½, while it was 16½ in 1900.
-This dramatic four-year age change is purely down to a girl’s weight altering her hormone balance, and the weight-hormone relationship will continue throughout her life.
+This dramatic four-year remodelling has physical and psychological outcomes, and the weight-hormone relationship will continue throughout her life.

 • Under 18.5 is underweight